jenil123/Sentiment-Analysis-on-twitter-data/README.md

 # Sentiment-Analysis
-1.This project is part of out mini project.
+This project is part of out mini project.

 2. We have collected review data for our project